 Zhang Huan tries to communicate with Family Tree that the density of traditions and culture obscure an individual.
 It only becomes clear again in the last photo where the artist seems vivacious and the legibility of the calligraphy has washed out.

 As you see his face slowly disappearing beneath the blackness, you come to feel the elaborate web of social and cultural relations smothering any sense of the individual.
 But Zhang’s suborn, unchanging expression suggests resistance – a refusal to allow his identity to be consumed by the tide of tradition.

-Family Tree is likely to have been inspired by a 1986 work by Qui Zhijie titled Writing the ‘Orchid Pavilion Preface’ One Thousand Times.
+Family Tree is likely to have been inspired by a 1986 work by Qiu Zhijie titled Writing the ‘Orchid Pavilion Preface’ One Thousand Times5.

 In this piece, Qui also used ink and a brush.
 He inscribed an excerpt of improvisational texts describing an assembly of the intellectual commonly credited to Wang Xizhi (303-361 AD) and conserved in later generations as a calligraphic standard.
 In this work, Qui copied these texts over and over again until the small white sheet of paper was completely black.

 With Family Tree, Zhang Huan explores his culture and selfhood.
 By covering his entire face with calligraphy, the artist duly identifies himself as being Chinese, without the particularity one would find he was living in his homeland, which would be marked by education, hometown, and family background.
 The work suggests that the artist recognizes his genealogy as Chinese.